martinjungblut/go-cryptsetup/README.md

 These bindings have been tested using libcryptsetup >= 2.0.

+Since the latest LTS release of Ubuntu (22.04) currently ships libcryptsetup v2.2.2, functions that require a newer version are gated behind build tags.
+To use functions requiring libcryptsetup v2.4, build your application with `-tags="cryptsetup2.4"`.

 GitHub Actions runs the test suite using the following version combinations:

 | OS               | Go version | libcryptsetup version |